-As mentioned above, at the time that our surgery coordinator schedules your hip replacement she will also be scheduled an in depth preoperative history and physical examination with my Physician's Assistant, Michelle Moore (Shelley).
+As mentioned above, at the time that our surgery coordinator schedules your hip replacement, you will also be scheduled for an in depth preoperative history and physical examination with my Physician's Assistant, Michelle Moore (Shelley) or Steve Balos.
 This appointment typically occurs 3-4 weeks prior to your surgery date, and we do encourage you to bring a spouse, family member or friend with you to this appointment if you would like to involve them in your care.
-Michelle will be involved in your whole hip replacement experience as she is my operative assistant during surgery, she is involved in your hospital care and will also be seeing you during various clinic follow up visits.
-At your pre-surgery appointment Michelle will ensure that you are medically and surgically prepared for surgery, and that all of your questions have been answered.
+Michelle and Steve will be involved in your whole hip replacement experience as they are also my operative assistants during surgery, they are involved in your hospital care and will also be seeing you during various clinic follow-up visits.
+At your pre-surgery appointment Michelle and Steve will ensure that you are medically and surgically prepared for surgery, and that all your questions have been answered.
 You will understand what will happen just prior to surgery, during surgery, during your stay in the hospital, and after your discharge from the hospital.
-You should bring copies of your medical and/or cardiac preoperative evaluation and dental evaluation to this appointment if they have not already been faxed to our office.
+You should bring copies of your medical and/or cardiac preoperative evaluation, test results from any tests done and dental evaluation to this appointment if they have not already been faxed to our office.

-Upon arrival and check in at Pinehurst Surgical Clinic for your appointment with Michelle, one of our nurses will accompany you to one of our examination rooms for an anticipated 45-60 minute appointment.
-During this appointment, please be prepared to complete specialized x-ray examination needed specifically for surgery purposes.
-Additionally, you will be accompanied to our Pinehurst Surgical Clinic laboratory for routine laboratory tests of your blood.
-It is not necessary that you fast prior to your appointment with Michelle as the laboratory testing that will be completed does not require so.
+Upon arrival and check in at Pinehurst Surgical Clinic for your preoperative appointment, one of our nurses will accompany you to one of our examination rooms for an anticipated 45-60 minute appointment.
+During this appointment, please be prepared to complete specialized xradiographs needed specifically for surgery planning purposes.
+Additionally, you will be accompanied to our on-site laboratory for routine laboratory tests of your blood.
+It is not necessary that you fast prior to your appointment as the laboratory testing that will be completed does not require so.
 You will also undergo an electrocardiogram at this time (please inform us if you have undergone EKG testing by any other provider within the past six months and bring a copy of this study with you to your appointment if you have).
 It is important that you come to your history and physical examination with the actual bottles of medications you are taking on a regular basis, including those used on an as needed basis, both prescription and over the counter.
-We will be carefully documenting the dosages of the medications you take including the time of day your medications are taken.
-Please do not bring a list of your medications, as we prefer the medications in their original bottles instead insuring accuracy.
+We will be carefully documenting the dosages of the medications you take, including the time of day your medications are taken.
+Please do not bring a list of your medications, as we prefer the medications in their original bottles ensuring accuracy.

-I would also like for you to compile a comprehensive list of all the medical providers you see including their name, and contact information.
-This will allow us to keep all of your medical providers updated with your progress before your hip replacement surgery, during your hospitalization and also during your recovery.
-Michelle will request this list at your presurgery appointment with her.
-At this appointment, Michelle will also provide you with individualized pre-surgery written instructions detailing any medications that need to be discontinued in preparation for surgery, medications that must be taken the morning of surgery and any other necessary instructions.
+I would also like you to compile a comprehensive list of all the medical providers you see including their name, and contact information.
+This will allow us to keep all your medical providers updated with your progress before your hip replacement surgery, during your hospitalization and also during your recovery.
+Steve or Michelle will request this list at your pre-surgery appointment.
+At this appointment, Steve or Michelle will also provide you with individualized pre-surgery written instructions detailing any medications that need to be discontinued in preparation for surgery, medications that must be taken the morning of surgery and any other necessary instructions.
 She will also provide you with an application for a temporary handicapped license tag, which you might use for three to six months after your hip surgery.